Bhaktivinoda Thakur: Major works

 Bhaktivinoda developed a concept called sahaja-samādhi ("natural intuition"), derived from his experiences with Unitarianism and Transcendentalism.
 It refers to the pure soul's ability to directly perceive and infer divine knowledge beyond the limitations imposed by the mortal body.
 In the highest form of cognition (nitānta-sahaja-samādhi), a soul devoid of any doubt who rests on faith alone attains "the adoration of Śrī Kr̥ṣṇa in sweetness".
 Bhaktivinoda considered the direct personal experience of sahaja-samādhi as higher than Hindu religious scripture (śāstra).
 Due to influence from Unitarian thought, Bhaktivinoda considered the knowledge of scripture to be constrained by historical context, personal bias of its composer and listener, and the limitations of human language.
 In Bhaktivinoda's theory of religious symbolism, the description of Krishna lila is full of spiritual facsimilies and indicators of spiritual truth, while at the same time being a real historical (and eternal) event.
 Bhaktivinoda considered material objects in the world to be vikāras or imperfect modification of the perfect world of consciousness.
 According to Bhaktivinoda, there are three divine energies which combine with secondary energies in order to create the spiritual, soul, and material realities.

+According to Bhaktivinoda, Krishna lila can be perceived by listeners on many levels depending on one's level of spiritual knowledge.
+People with the lowest level will perceive only the mundane, material aspects while those with greater ability can detect the inherent divine truths of eternal lila.
+Due to Christian missionary influence on the bhadraloka, there was a strong impulse against image worship; Bhaktivinoda in response asserted the importance of śrī-mūrti ("sacred image") by stating the mind cannot conceive of a formless deity, thus it is acceptable if not better to worship God in a material form using one's senses in order to elicit the greatest love for the divine.
+Bhaktivinoda affirmed the importance of reciting the names of Krishna, stating that the level of fruits of hearing and reciting those names depend on the spiritual capacity of the listener or speaker.